 Objective: To view examples of leaf-feeding, noticing patterns and grouping by shared characteristics.

-Begin by giving each small group of children a set of photos of leaves showing damage by leaf-eaters (Leaf Photo Set).
+Give each small group of children 8-10 leaves from the Introduction, showing damage by leaf-eaters.
+Alternatively, use a set of photos of leaves showing damage by leaf-eaters (Leaf Photo Set).
 Continue reading Signs of Leaf Eaters – Activities